Skip to main content

 Sales cycle

+Enter the typical duration for a user to achieve the set goal from their initial interaction with your brand.
 Understanding the sales cycle is essential as it determines the period over which the impact of a campaign should be evaluated.

-Test and Control markets
+Test and control markets

 Exclude markets